oskarcokl/fundamentals-course/README.md

 A phase only passes when both scores reach 90 or above.

+## Using this curriculum yourself

+This repo has two branches:
+- `starter` — a clean template with just the curriculum files, ready to fork and work through yourself
+- `main` — my own implementation as I progress through the phases

 ## Status

 Active and in progress.
 This is a living curriculum, I'm working